 - You can delegate management of individual user accounts to the owner of the other Steamworks Partner account.

-- Other than financial access, you will not be able to manage individual permissions - all Steamworks partners will have full access to manage the Application within their own Steamworks account.
+- You will not be able to manage individual permissions - all Steamworks partners will have full access to manage the Application within their own Steamworks account.

 Ultimately how you choose to manage Applications in your account is up to you.
 There is no single correct way of doing it, so it depends on how your teams are organized, whether you are working with a publisher, and your own preferences.